-In production, the use of fluorescence measurement technology for the examination of surfaces is of great importance in terms of quality control.
-For instance, it must be ensured that surfaces are free of contamination before coating or painting; components must be inspected to ensure that they are clean prior to assembly and medical products must be inspected to ensure that they are sterile.
-Ultimately, the usability of a product frequently depends on compliance with the purity requirements in the production process.
+In production, the use of fluorescence measurement technology for the inspection of surfaces in terms of quality monitoring is of great importance.
+For example, it must be ensured that surfaces are free from contamination before coating or painting.
+Components must be checked for cleanness and medical devices for purity and sterility before assembly.
+Last but not least, the usability of a product often depends on adherence to the purity requirements during manufacture.

-As test specimens are sometimes so large that they can no longer be examined with a camera-based fluorescence measuring system in the time available or as handling requires too much effort, an alternative method based on a laser scanner was recently developed.
-This involves scanning the component with a UV laser whose beam is deflected two-dimensionally via a scanner mirror.
+Small objects up to a few 100 cm² are examined with high resolution using the F-Camera system.
+This system enables high-resolution imaging, in which fluorescence - including in combination with other imaging procedures - generates very meaningful image data.
+Since test specimens are sometimes so large that they can not be inspected quickly enough with a camera-based fluorescence measuring system, the F-Scanner was used to develop an alternative system based on a laser scanner.
+The component is scanned with a UV laser whose beam is deflected two-dimensionally via a scanner mirror.
 A sensitive photodiode records the previously spectrally filtered fluorescent light.
-By means of software developed specifically for this purpose, the image of the test specimen is assembled and overlaid with the fluorescence data.
+With a specially developed software, the image of the specimen is assembled and superimposed with the fluorescence information.